xerolinux/XeroSite/content/posts/xero-gnome.md

 With all that out of the way, I am eager to know what the situation is.
 Should I keep the **Gnome** edition out there or not ?
 Would a **Cosmic Spin** be worth my time to release once it reaches maturity ?
 I wonder...

+On the other hand, someone told me leave it as is no more modifications, just build new updated ISOs n forget..
+You never know.
+Same with **cosmic** once it's out let it be set it n forget it sort of thing..
+Always good to have choices for those who want it..
+Concentrate on **KDE**.
+I do not have a clue what to do...

 Please be vocal, without your voice I would be acting in total darkness, and deafness...
 After all I am doing this for the community not myself.
 If I was, then only **KDE** would exist nothing else..

 Thanks ❤️‍🔥 🙏